RedGrox2013/AnimPlayer/README[ENG].md

 # AnimPlayer
-A mod for Spore that allows you to play any animation using the `playAnim` cheat
+A mod for Spore that allows you to play any animation using the `playAnim` cheat.
+You can also use the `playAnimList` cheat to get a list of some animations from the mod.

 ## How to use
 1. Install [Spore ModAPI Launcher Kit](http://davoonline.com/sporemodder/rob55rod/ModAPI/Public/index.html)